-Even if I were to assume in Dr Chee's favour that Mr Lee and/or Mr Goh had indeed threatened to commence legal actions against Dr Chee's party colleagues, I find, as did the SAR, that such a threat did not amount in law to duress.
-On appeal, Dr Chee attacked the SAR's finding as 'disingenuous and question begging' and argued that the SAR was 'inappropriately biased' to 'blankly assert that the Plaintiff in issuing legal threats was merely threatening to enforce his legal rights.
-The Plaintiff had no right to sue the other candidates but then the Court glosse[d] over this undeniable fact as if it did not exist.'
+threatened to commence legal actions against Dr Chee's party colleagues, I find, as did the SAR, that such a threat did not amount in law to duress.
+On appeal, Dr Chee attacked the SAR's finding as 'disingenuous and question begging' and argued that the SAR was 'inappropriately biased' to "blankly assert that the Plaintiff in issuing legal threats was merely threatening to enforce his legal rights.
+The Plaintiff had no right to sue the other candidates but then the Court glosse[d] over this undeniable fact as if it did not exist."

-Goh had no right to commence legal proceedings against those who had allegedly defamed them.
+It was difficult to determine the basis for Dr Chee's assertion that Mr Lee and/or Mr Goh had no right to commence legal proceedings against those who had allegedly defamed them.
 It is clear that a threat to enforce one's legal rights does not amount to duress, at least where the threat is made bona fide, and is not manifestly frivolous or vexatious.
 In Chitty on Contracts (Vol 1, 28th Ed) at para 7-006 the editors state that in order to establish the defence of duress, the defendant must not only demonstrate that the pressure or threats were made but that they were illegitimate: